ggevay/malom/Readme.md

 # Malom

-A Nine Men's Morris (and variants) player and solver program.
+Malom is a Nine Men's Morris, Lasker Morris, and Morabaraba program.
+It can play these games perfectly using large databases of game positions, and it can also compute these databases.
 Copyright (C) 2007-2023  Gabor E. Gevay, Gabor Danner

 See our [webpage](http://compalg.inf.elte.hu/~ggevay/mills/index.php).